LawnchairLauncher/lawnicons/CONTRIBUTING.md

 1. Download and launch Icon Pusher.
 2. Select the icons you want to upload or select all by pressing the square in the top right.
 3. Submit the selected apps.
-4. View the submitted components on the Icon Pusher website.
+4. View your submission on the Icon Pusher website.

 [Google Play](https://play.google.com/store/apps/details?id=dev.southpaw.iconpusher) • [Website](https://iconpusher.com/)